555namgnibuhtig/NuclearOS/README.md

 # NuclearOS
-This is the oprating systm in HTML.
+This is the operating system in HTML.